cdhorn/CardView/README.md

 <img src="icons/gramps-relationshipscard.svg" width="100"> Card View Addon
 ===============

-> **IMPORTANT!**  The view name, and thus the ini configuration file names, have changed yet again.
-Be sure to remove any previous versions of this view you have installed and to remove all previous ini files before using this latest copy.
-This was originally named the **ProfileView** and then the **LinkedView** as that better described the navigation model.
-Note this will be the last and final name change.
+> **IMPORTANT!**  The template handling code has been refactored a bit and the metadata format has changed a little as a result.
+In your Gramps user directory you will likely want to clear out the template files CardView_* as well as the category ini files like People_personcardview.ini and the matching sidebar and bottombar ini files.
+Note going forward the CardView_* template files have been relocated to a templates subdirectory.

 > Please check the [known issues](KNOWN_ISSUES.md) before reporting a bug or problem with the addons here.